Chuck Israels Signature Microphone for Double Bass

 And then, there's the top-shelf stuff.
 The super-nice studio-grade preamps from boutique brands; the high-end amplifiers and speakers; the contact pickups and nifty "tone toys" that can really make a difference.

-This microphone specifically engineered for double bass (new in May 2018) is one of those second things.
-By no means is it a cheap mic - once you factor in the Euro-to-Dollar conversion, it ends up a fair bit north of $1k.
-But the early word on this is very strong; folks who've tried it already are stunned by its clear, natural sound - as well as its strong levels of volume/gain without undue feedback issues or crosstalk from other instruments.
+This microphone, which is specifically engineered for double bass, is one of those second things.
+By no means is it a cheap mic.
+But the customer feedback on this is very strong; folks who've tried it are stunned by its clear, natural sound - as well as its strong levels of volume/gain without undue feedback issues or crosstalk from other instruments.
 Players have reported a unique response characteristic of playing with the mic; one that retains the "acoustic" feel of playing and doesn't take away the natural response that encourages you to play.

 And, of course, the well-known and highly respected bassist Chuck Israels is stamping his name on the mic - it was designed for and with him, and it is his signature mic.
 And he's clearly loving getting the studio sound live on stage, without worrying about using baffles, or fighting feedback.